spel-uchile/Pypredict/README.md

 # Pypredict

 This software is a python version of "Gpredict".
-It is intended to be used to simulate range-based localization systems using TDOA and RSS.
+It displays any satellite's position and orbital parameters in real time.
+It can also simulate satellite deployments with different velocities, considering the mass of the satellites.
+In the near future it will be able to simulate range-based localization systems using TDOA.

 Current version: 2.2.0